 Hyderabad, the city of Pearls is one of the most important metropolitan cities in India.
 It is a Capital of Telangana in southern India, Hyderabad makes its place unique with different cultures and rituals.
 Hyderabad, the name itself tells its history.
 Hyderabad, the name is derived from two different words.
-Haydar is an Arabic word for a lion or a name for males and
+Haydar is an Arabic word for a lion or a name for males and a bad means a city.
+Hyderabad has a unique importance in Indian history.

 City of Pearls